dantespe/Passgen/README.md

 # Passgen: Password Generator
 Passgen is a basic password generator that attempts to create random passwords to the user's specification.
+You can add the `Passgen` exe file to your path (i.e. `/usr/local/bin`) so that you can use it as a command line tool.
-As is, Passgen, is not ready for full production or important passwords.
-I will work to remove `rand()` in favor for something that is more secure.
-A temporary fix would be to add the Passgen.exe to your $PATH that way the you are not reseeding.
+NOTE: Passgen does NOT use rand() for random number generation.

 ## Basic Usage:
 Compiling the code: